Sustainability at MMMR

 Contributing to a society which revolves around recycling

-We produce some 10,000 m³ of timber - an outstanding sustainable resource - every year, mainly in timber resource recycling zones and selective natural forest cutting zones, and supply this to society as raw material for a variety of uses, from building materials to biomass fuel.
+Every year, MMC produces around 10,000 m³ of wood.
+Wood is an excellent sustainable raw material.
+MMC packs and makes the wood available to society as raw material for a variety of uses, ranging from building materials to biomass fuel.

 Contributing to the local community